3 injured in 2 alarm fire at Treme rooming house

 He was transported to the hospital to be treated for second degree burns and smoke inhalation.

-A second victim was located outside of the building, suffering from what appeared to be 2 broken ankles from jumping from a second floor window.
+A second victim was located outside of the building, suffering from what appeared to be two broken ankles from jumping from a second floor window.

 He was also transported to the hospital.

-A third victim was treated at the scene for a cut to the are that he sustained while fleeing the fire.
+A third victim was treated at the scene for a cut to the arm that he sustained while fleeing the fire.

 The fire was brought under control at 12:47 p.m.